About

 Shortly before she graduated, she came to me and confidently declared, “My son will be a reader!”
 It still brings tears to my eyes as she realized a power within her to learn, and more importantly, she realized a power she had that she could pass to her children.

-Jake, the catalyst for Stages of Studenting
+the catalyst for stages of studenting

 Jake was a sophomore with a very challenging past.
 His mother was a victim of domestic violence.
 But unusual in this instance, Jake’s father had been a loving and engaged family man who had suffered a car accident that left him with a brain injury that caused violent temper outbursts and an inability to create income.
 The family had to leave their home and Jake’s father just for their own protection.